-Ancient Nalanda University ( Mahavihara), which is now exist in its ruin state have seen the Golden Era of India.
+Ancient Nalanda University ( Mahavihara), which is now exist in its ruins state have seen the Golden Era of India.
 It was established during the Gupta period in 5th century and remains an important learning center up to 12th century.
 That time, it was a part of Magadha and now in Indian State of Bihar.

-Ruin of Ancient Nalanda University, Visitors guide
+Ruins of Ancient Nalanda University, Visitors guide

 It was one of the three prime university of ancient India, other two were Vikramshila ( also in Bihar) and Taxila in Afghanistan.
 Now, the world know it as UNESCO World Heritage site because of its contribution in the ancient education.

 It was one of the oldest boarding education institute in the ancient World, not even oldest but largest too.
 Many scholars from the world mainly from Tibet, China, Korea and Central Asia used to come Nalanda for higher education in their respective discipline.
 That time, Hundreds of courses were available here for thousands of students.